p4ndev/social-makers/README.md

 ![Backend N-Tier Architecture](https://github.com/p4ndev/social-makers/raw/master/docs/backend.jpg "Asp.Net Core API + Nginx")

 The Api gateway will expose some endpoints related to common action to consumers.

-It's using SignalR to collect event throughout the API's, direct and basic authentication on server side.

 # Interface